 Instructions

 - First, make the bunny sandwich.
 Toast two pieces of bread.
-Add in the sandwich filling.
+Spread a thin layer or peanut butter or sunflower seed butter on each layer of bread and mash banana on top of one piece (or use other sandwich filling of choosing).
 I used sunflower seed butter and banana.

 - Using a circle cutter, cut out a large circle.
 Cut the leftover crust into two ears (see image above in blog post).